 6. Time and Materials Contracts

-This type of construction contract is used in the case where the scope of the project cannot be defined easily.
-In this contract, the contractors are reimbursed for the cost of the materials used by them along with payment for the labor based on an hourly or daily rate.
+This type of construction contract is used in cases where the scope of the project cannot be defined easily.
+In this building contract, the contractors are reimbursed for the cost of the materials used by them along with payment for the labor based on an hourly or daily rate.

 Pros of T&M

-- Covers the uncertainties as there is payment for the materials and labor used in the project
+- It covers the uncertainties as there is payment for the materials and labor used in the project.

 Cons of T&M